 Like almost all other VPNs, BulletVPN offers three plans; a one-month, semi-annual, and one-year subscription plan.
 Here’s how much each subscription costs.

-At $5.49 per month, BulletVPN can be considered one of the cheapest premium VPN services.
+At $3.29 per month, BulletVPN can be considered one of the cheapest premium VPN services.
+Not to mention that users can benefit from a 72% discount, which is an offer they rarely find elsewhere.

 BulletVPN Review – Refund Policy